Ambassador Hotel (Los Angeles): Background

 Located at 3400 Wilshire Boulevard, between Catalina Street and Mariposa Avenue in present-day Koreatown, The Ambassador was set back from Wilshire Boulevard on 24 acres, which included the main hotel structure, a garage and numerous detached bungalows.

 The Ambassador was built as part of the Ambassador Hotels System.
 At the time the hotel opened, on New Year's Day 1921, the chain consisted of The Ambassador in Los Angeles, the Hotel Alexandria in Los Angeles, The Ambassador in Santa Barbara, The Ambassador in Atlantic City and The Ambassador in New York.
 The Santa Barbara property burned down soon after on April 13, 1921, the Alexandria left the chain in 1925, while the Ambassador Palm Beach joined in 1929.
-The Schine Family owned The Ambassador from its opening in 1921 until 1971.
+The Schine family owned The Ambassador from its opening in 1921 until 1971.

 The Ambassador Hotel was frequented by celebrities, some of whom, such as Pola Negri, resided there.
 From 1930 to 1943, six Academy Awards ceremonies were hosted at the hotel.
 Perhaps as many as seven U.S. presidents stayed at the Ambassador, from Hoover to Nixon, along with chiefs of state from around the world.

-For decades, the hotel's famed Cocoanut Grove nightclub hosted well-known entertainers, such as Frank Sinatra, Barbra Streisand, Judy Garland, Shep Fields, Veloz & Yolanda, Lena Horne, Nancy Wilson, Bing Crosby, Nat King Cole, Liza Minnelli, Martin and Lewis, The Supremes, Merv Griffin, Dorothy Dandridge, Vikki Carr, Evelyn Knight, Vivian Vance, Dick Haymes, Sergio Franchi, Perry Como, Dizzy Gillespie, Benny Goodman, Sammy Davis Jr., Little Richard, Liberace, Natalie Cole, Richard Pryor and Shirley Bassey.
+For decades, the hotel's famed Cocoanut Grove nightclub hosted well-known entertainers as patrons and/or performers, such as Lucille Ball, Shirley Bassey, Vikki Carr, Charlie Chaplin, Ray Charles, Nat King Cole, Natalie Cole, Perry Como, Bing Crosby, Dorothy Dandridge, Sammy Davis Jr., Douglas Fairbanks, Shep Fields, Henry Fonda, Sergio Franchi, Clark Gable, Judy Garland, Dizzy Gillespie, Benny Goodman, Cary Grant, Merv Griffin, Dick Haymes, Katharine Hepburn, Lena Horne, Evelyn Knight, Liberace, Little Richard, Martin and Lewis, Liza Minnelli, Marilyn Monroe, Mary Pickford, Richard Pryor, Ginger Rogers, Norma Shearer, Frank Sinatra, Barbra Streisand, Yma Sumac, The Supremes, Gloria Swanson, Norma Talmadge, Spencer Tracy, Rudolph Valentino, Vivian Vance, Veloz & Yolanda, John Wayne, Nancy Wilson, Anna May Wong, Loretta Young, and many others.
+Studio heads and major studio executives such as Howard Hughes, Louis B. Mayer and Irving Thalberg also frequented the Cocoanut Grove.